cheminfo-js/openchemlib-extended/README.md

 Returns an array of array (matrix) containing a '1' for all the connected atoms.
 An atom is considered connected to itself (dialog is equal to 1)

+### getMF()

+Return an object containing the molecular formula and the molecular formula of each distinct part of the molecule.
+The molecular formula takes into account multihydrates, charges and isotopes.

 ## License

   [BSD-3-Clause](./LICENSE)